andifg/streamlit-llama-stack/README.md

 # Clone or navigate to your project directory
 cd streamlit-ollama-chat

-# Install dependencies with Poetry
+# Install dependencies with Poetry (including llama-stack-client)
 poetry install

 # Activate the virtual environment